If you have decided that you want to buy insurance it is advisable to “shop around”.

 You should only deal with a financial services firm that is authorised.

 You can check whether a firm is authorised by searching the FCA authorised register.

 Alternatively, AdviserBook is an online directory, Financial Advisers and Financial Services companies located in your area.

 Unfortunately there are firms that operate without authorisation and some knowingly run scams like share fraud and other investment scams.
 If you are unsure check the FCA List of unauthorised companies.

-To acces a 10 step guide to make sure you are dealing with an authorised firm, and to protect yourself from fraud and unauthorised activity click here,
+To acces a step by step guide to make sure you are dealing with an authorised firm, and to protect yourself from fraud and unauthorised activity click here,

 If you found this useful please share it